UN offensive into North Korea: The ROK 6th Division reaches the Yalu (24–26 October)

 As Eighth Army resumed its general advance toward the North Korean border, the ROK 6th Division of ROK II Corps appeared to have the greatest success of any front-line UN division.
 Meeting no serious opposition and traveling fast up the valley of the Ch'ongch'on, it reached Huich'on the night of 23 October.
 There it left the valley of the Ch'ongch'on and turned west, the 7th Regiment leading.
 Its advanced battalion marched northwest over a cart trail, but the remainder of the regiment had to turn west from Huich'on on a road to Onjong.
 The night of 24–25 October, the 7th Regiment passed through Onjong, then turned north and joined its advanced battalion.
 Finding the road clear, it headed north for its objective, the town of Ch'osan, 50 mi away on the Yalu.
 Late in the afternoon the regiment stopped at Kojang, a sizable town 18 mi south of Ch'osan, and bivouacked there for the night.
-The next morning, 26 October, Maj.
-Harry Fleming, KMAG adviser with the ROK 7th Regiment, accompanied the Reconnaissance Platoon, reinforced, into Ch'osan.
+The next morning, 26 October, Major Harry Fleming, KMAG adviser with the ROK 7th Regiment, accompanied the Reconnaissance Platoon, reinforced, into Ch'osan.
 The remainder of the regiment stayed at its overnight position.
 In Ch'osan the Reconnaissance Platoon found North Koreans retreating into Manchuria across a narrow floating footbridge that spanned the Yalu.
 Fleming and the ROK officers directed the setting up of machine guns to halt this foot traffic into Manchuria, but placed the weapons so that the impact area of their fire would not be in China across the river.
 After a thorough reconnaissance of the town, Fleming and the main body of the Reconnaissance Platoon returned to the regimental position.
 They left a small party in Ch'osan because the next morning the main force of the ROK 7th Regiment was to come into the town.
 The Reconnaissance Platoon from the 7th Regiment, ROK 6th Division, was the first UN unit to reach the northern border of North Korea, and, as events turned out, it was the only element operating under Eighth Army command ever to get there during the war.
 Following behind the 6th Division, the ROK 8th Division had reached the valley of the Ch'ongch'on at Kujangdong the night of 25–26 October, marching from Sunch'on through Tokch'on.
 On the 26th, the day the advanced elements of the 6th Division reached the Yalu, the 8th turned up the Ch'ongch'on Valley toward Huich'on for the purpose of joining the 6th Division.